Reed wins first major title, holding off Fowler at Masters

-Even as the loudest cheers were for everyone else, Reed earned all the respect with two big birdie putts on the back nine, one key par and plenty of grit.
+"I knew it was going to be a dogfight," Reed said.
+"It's just a way of God basically saying, 'Let's see if you have it.'
+Everyone knows you have it physically with the talent.
+But do you have it mentally?
+Can you handle the ups and downs throughout the round?"

+He has proven that playing for his country.
+He did it Sunday for himself.

-Clinging to a one-shot lead, his 25-foot putt down the slippery slope on the 18th green ran 3 feet by the hole as Reed pressed down both hands, begging it to stop.
+The final test was a 25-foot putt down the scary slope on the 18th green, and Reed pressed down both hands, begging it to stop as it rolled 3 feet by.
 From there, the 27-year-old Texan calmly rolled in the par putt for a 1-under 71 and a one-shot victory.

-"To have to par the last hole to win my first major, it definitely felt right," Reed said from Butler cabin, right before Sergio Garcia helped him into a green jacket.

-The loudest cheers were for everyone else.
-Reed earned their respect with two big birdie putts on the back nine, one crucial par putt and plenty of grit.
-He also had a little luck when his 80-foot putt across the 17th green hit the hole, keeping it only 6 feet away.
-He made that for par to stay in control.
+Known as "Captain America" for his play in the Ryder Cup, Reed added a far more important title: Masters champion.

+The loudest cheers were for everyone else, and Reed picked up on that right away.
+The crowd was squarely behind McIlroy and his best chance yet at completing the career Grand Slam.
+Then it was Spieth, running off four birdies in a five-hole stretch on the back nine to challenge the course record.
+The loudest cheer was for Fowler when he made an 8-foot birdie putt on the final hole to pull within one.

+"I just went out there and just tried to play golf the best I could and tried to stay in the moment and not worry about everything else," Reed said.

-Reed won for the sixth time in his PGA Tour career, though he was best known for the trophies he shared at the Ryder Cup and Presidents Cup.
-He is ferocious in match play, especially the team variety, and his singles victory over McIlroy at Hazeltine in the 2016 Ryder Cup led to the nickname of Captain America.
+Reed, who finished at 15-under 273, won for the sixth time in his PGA Tour career.

+Until Sunday, he was best known for the trophies he shared at the Ryder Cup and Presidents Cup.
+He is ferocious in match play, especially the team variety, and his singles victory over McIlroy at Hazeltine in the 2016 Ryder Cup led to his nickname.

 "He's not scared.
 I think you guys have seen that previous from the Ryder Cups and the way he plays," said Fowler, who closed with a 67.
 "He won't back down.
 I don't necessarily see him as someone that backs up and will let you come back into the tournament.
 You have to go catch him."

-Fowler did his best with three birdies in a four-hole stretch, and an 8-foot birdie on the final hole.
+Fowler did his best with three birdies in a four-hole stretch, and the 8-footer on the final hole.
 It still wasn't enough.
 Fowler was runner-up for the third time in a major.
 He left the scoring cabin when Reed tapped in for par.

 "Glad I at least made the last one, make him earn it," Fowler said with a grin as he waited to greet the newest major champion.